Quantum-Inspired Machine Learning: a Survey: Current QiML Techniques

 where $U_\Sigma , V_\Sigma$ are unitaries and $\Sigma$ is a diagonal matrix with non-negative, real singular values $\sigma_1, \ldots, \sigma_k$ along the diagonal, up to the $k$-th ($r =$ rank($A$)) singular value. $U_\Sigma$ and $V_\Sigma$ span orthonormal bases, denoted by $\{|u_k|\}$ (the left singular vector space) and $\{|v_k|\}$ (the right singular vector space) respectively.
 These spaces can be defined by the projectors $\tilde{\Pi} := \sum_k \ket{u_k}\bra{u_k}$ and $\Pi := \sum_k \ket{v_k}\bra{v_k}$.
 The block-encoding of $A$ within a unitary $U$ can thus be given by:

 \scalemath[2]{\scalebox{#1}{\mbox{\ensuremath{\displaystyle #2}}}}

 \NiceMatrixOptions{cell-space-limits = 1pt}

 $\tilde{\Pi}$ and $\Pi$ locate $A$ within $U$, such that they form the projected unitary encoding $A := \tilde{\Pi} U \Pi$.
-The QSVT is then realised with the projector-controlled phase-shift operations of $\tilde{\Pi}$ and $\Pi$ to approximate the degree-$d$ polynomial transformations: \NiceMatrixOptions{cell-space-limits = 1pt}
+The QSVT is then realized with the projector-controlled phase-shift operations of $\tilde{\Pi}$ and $\Pi$ to approximate the degree-$d$ polynomial transformations: \NiceMatrixOptions{cell-space-limits = 1pt}

 where $f^{\text{(SV)}}(A)$ is defined for an odd polynomial as:

 which applies the polynomial transformation to the singular values of $A$.
 A similar result is obtained for even polynomial transformations, where only the right singular vector projections are involved.
 Of importance is the compositional properties of block-encoded matrices.
 Many quantum algorithms and QML applications can be reformulated via this framework, given a satisfactory approximation can be achieved by carefully considered polynomial transformations.